 Curiosity: The Beginner’s Edge

-We all hear the truism that “the only constant in life is change,” but few genuinely believe it.
-In previous eras, maybe even just a few decades ago, it may have been possible to advance through one’s career without facing major disruptions to workflow, processes, and industry best practices.
+In previous decades, it might have been possible to advance through one’s career without facing major disruptions to workflow, processes, and industry best practices.
 But exponential development within tech and global disruptions like the pandemic now mean that change is constantly occurring at a massive scale.

-Where a wealth of experience and rigorous conscientiousness were crucial to success even just a few years ago, the economic landscaping is quickly shifting to prioritize those agile individuals who can learn quickly.
-Curiosity, versatility, and an endless drive to learn are now some of the most important qualities for success in 2021 and beyond.
+Where a wealth of experience and rigorous conscientiousness were crucial to success even just a few years ago, the economic landscape is quickly shifting to prioritize those agile individuals who can learn quickly.
+Curiosity, versatility, and an endless drive to learn are now some of the most important qualities for success in this new world of work.

 That’s right: Not knowing, in the right ways, can be advantageous.

-The Beginner’s Mindset is a great way for people to stay nimble, especially through mindful tasks such as deliberate practice, repetition without repetition, and other important cognitive exercises.
+The Beginner’s Mindset helps leaders, managers, workers, and entrepreneurs alike stay nimble, especially through mindful tasks such as deliberate practice, repetition without repetition, and other important cognitive exercises.
 Deliberate practice, a methodology often used in technical domains like sports, refers to training routines conducted systematically and with purpose.
 Repetition without repetition simply refers to behavioral flexibility — the ability of an individual to transfer skills from one domain to another.
 Those who embrace the beginner’s mindset are able to leverage these practices to quickly gain proficiency, and even mastery, in fields where they have little experience.

 Across different industries, disruptive methods and technologies are creating the need to constantly learn — curiosity helps ensure that people are ready to succeed in the future of work.